 When there is a moon, the best time is before the moon rises or after it has set.

 You cannot see auroras on Skye in June and July because it is too light at night.You can see auroras all year round in Australia and New Zealand.
 The best times of year are October through to MarchMarch through to October.
 The best months for aurora are around the equinoxes: March, September and October.

 In a typical year, I usually capture discrete auroras on camera on at least 60 nights, rising to almost 120 nights in a good year, so on average around twice a week here on the Isle of Skye.
 There are also many more nights when I get the weaker diffuse auroras on camera.

 There are three factors that are essential to getting an aurora: geomagnetic activity, clear sky and darkness.
 It is very difficult to achieve all three of these things at the same time, particularly at certain times of year, e.g. in June/July it never gets dark at night.

 In the summer months, the window of darkness is very short, so the chances of meeting all three criteria is much lower.
 In winter, the period of darkness is much longer, so the chance of getting auroras is much higher.

 At all times of year, cloud is the main limiting factor that prevents us from seeing the aurora.
 There would be a photographable aurora in northern Scotland almost every night if not for the cloud.

 The answer is always "maybe".
-It depends on clear sky, darkness and a plasma cloud.
-We can be expecting a major plasma cloud but see nothing because it arrives during daylight or when we have 100% cloud cover.
+It depends on clear sky, darkness and geomagnetic activity.
+We can be expecting major activity but see nothing because it arrives during daylight or when we have 100% cloud cover.
 Alternatively, we can be expecting nothing and still get auroras showing spontaneously.
-There is no way of knowing for certain until true darkness falls on the night in question.
+There is no way of knowing for certain until darkness falls on the night in question.